Analysis: Diplomatic woes pile up for isolated Israel

 Turkey is demanding an apology for the incident, something Israel is refusing to provide.
 Now Egypt wants to hear "sorry" too, but all it is getting so far are offers of "regret."

-"Egypt is trying to re-educate Israel and is following the same line as the Turkish foreign policy," said Uzi Rabi, director of the Moshe Dayan Center for Middle Eastern studies in Tel Aviv.
+"Egypt is trying to re-educate Israel and is following the same line as the Turkish foreign policy," said Uzi Rabi, director of the Moshe Dayan Centre for Middle Eastern studies in Tel Aviv.

 Israel's international standing faces a fresh assault next month as Palestinian leaders from the West Bank seek full membership of the United Nations in a General Assembly vote that will expose decades of rancour.